 Treatment for Postnatal Gas

 Opting for postpartum gas pain relief might be on your mind when you start experiencing these issues.
 But there are no specific treatments available that can provide relief from gas.
-Doctors usually medication to stimulate the bowel movement.
+Doctors usually offer medication to stimulate bowel movement.
 Your doctor may also suggest that you go see a physical therapist, who might suggest some exercises that can strengthen your pelvic floor muscles.

-Remedies for Gas Problem after Delivery
+Remedies for Gas Problem After Delivery

 There isn’t a specific remedy for postpartum gas.
 A woman’s body undergoes major changes during these months.
 Therefore, taking care of the trapped gas is a process that requires multiple remedies.